-Meatball Marinara Sub Recipe
+Easy Meatball Sub Recipe (30 Minutes)

 Tender meatballs simmered in a simple marinara sauce, topped with melted cheese in a buttery toasted sub roll.
-This meatball marinara sub recipe is satisfying comfort food with options for a homemade or shortcut version
+This easy meatball sub recipe is satisfying comfort food with options for a homemade or shortcut version

 Either way, the results will be pretty darn delicious.
 If you like Italian food, it’s highly likely you will enjoy this easy weeknight meal.